 1. Wage-and-hour compliance.
 Employers must document how much time nonexempt employees work—even if they’re working where you can’t see them—and pay time-and-a-half for overtime.
 Give teleworkers strict guidelines regarding their work hours and discipline them if they work beyond that schedule.

-- Workplace injuries and insurance.
-It’s difficult to determine whether an injury is work-related when the workplace is the home.
-The good news: OSHA hasn’t inspected home offices.
+2. Workplace injuries and insurance.
+It’s difficult to determine if an injury is work-related when the workplace is the home.
+The good news: OSHA doesn’t inspect home offices.
 The bad news: That doesn’t necessarily mean you won’t be liable in case of an injury.

 Tips: Regularly inspect teleworkers’ home offices.
 A particular problem: Tangles of computer cables and extension cords that can pose a fire hazard.
 Check for smoke alarms, ease of evacuation and ergonomic design of work stations.
 Ensure your liability insurance covers mishaps that happen when a co-worker, vendor or client visits a telecommuter’s home.

 3. Privacy.
 If you want to have access to employees’ home-based computers, spell that out in a policy and in a telework agreement signed by the employee and a company rep. If you pay for the phones, computers and internet connections telecommuters use (and you can handle inevitable grumbling), you can forbid workers from using them for personal tasks.